The Universe

 The Earth

-We call “the Earth” the planet on which humans reside (i.e., on which we perceive ourselves).
-The Earth is spherical, taking the form of a huge ball.
-Evidence for this claim is as follows:- The Earth appears as a disc on photographs taken from space regardless of the vantage point.
+- The Earth appears as a disc on photographs taken from space regardless of the vantage point.
+Anything that appears as a disc from all vantage points is a spherical ball.
 Also, the shadow of the Earth on the Moon during a lunar eclipse is always a circle.

-- It is possible to circumnavigate the world – that is, to travel around the world and return to where you started, even when you travel straight ahead.
+- It is possible to circumnavigate the world, i.e., you can travel around the world and return to where you started, even when you travel straight ahead — no matter in which direction and at which point you start.
+If one always arrives at the same point after traveling the same distance in the same direction, the surface is spherical.

-- The sun is lower in the sky as you travel towards the poles.
-For example, when traveling northward, stars such as Polaris, the north star, are higher in the sky, whereas other bright stars such as Canopus, visible in Egypt, disappear from the sky.
+- The Sun and the stars are lower in the sky as you travel towards the poles.
+For example, when traveling northward, stars such as Canopus, visible in Egypt, appear lower, and finally disappear from the sky.

 The Sun